stayallive/wp-sentry/README.md

 ## High volume of notices

-Many plugin in the WordPress ecosystem generate notices that are captured by the Senty plugin.
+Many plugin in the WordPress ecosystem generate notices that are captured by the Sentry plugin.

 This can cause a high volume of events and even slower page loads because of those events being transmitted to Sentry.